Healing Yourself and Others - Naturally

 A tumbling river crashes over the rapids and then becomes a series of pools and rills, where fish can be seen darting under the tree-lined banks.
 Dippers, kingfishers and herons fly by and even otters appear from time to time.

 Not many of us have places like this that we can easily access.
-But through our meditations (coming soon) you can learn to drift away to a secret oasis of calm and pleasure in your mind, and to switch this ability on at will.
+But through meditation you can learn to drift away to a secret oasis of calm and pleasure in your mind, and to switch this ability on at will.
 (Though it's not recommended whilst driving!)